 A rebate payable to the Internal Revenue Service (IRS) generally results from the investment of bond proceeds at a higher rate of interest than the cost of borrowing.
 The excess of interest income over cost of borrowing is payable to the IRS within five years of the date of the bond offering and every five years thereafter.
-The Agency's arbitrage liability at December 31, 2017 and 2016 was approximately \$0.4 million and was included in accrued liabilities on the December 31, 2017 Consolidated Statements of Net Position and in other non-current liabilities on the December 31, 2016 Consolidated Statements of Net Position.
+At December 31, 2018, the Agency did not have a rebate payable.
+The Agency's rebate payable at December 31, 2017 was approximately \$0.4 million.
 The estimated arbitrage expense is recorded as a reduction of interest income.